Skip to main content

 Record Your Content

 Perform the actions you want to capture.
-A small recording indicator appears in the corner of your screen showing elapsed time.
+A small indicator appears in the corner showing elapsed time.

 Stop Recording

 Press Win + Alt + R again to stop, or click the Stop button on the recording indicator.
-Your recording is automatically saved as an MP4 file.
+Your recording saves automatically as an MP4 file.

 Find Your Recording